zeek/zeek/frameworks/signatures.rst

 ~~~~~~~~~~~~~~~~~~

 Context conditions pass the match decision on to other components of
-Bro.
+Zeek.
 They are only evaluated if all other conditions have already
 matched.
 The following context conditions are defined:

 ``eval <policy-function>``